kubernetes-sigs/apiserver-builder-alpha/README.md

+**IMPORTANT: This is an EAP, not a finished product.**

-Note: This is a heavily modified version of apiserver-builder, and not interchangeable.
+This is a heavily modified version of apiserver-builder for CRDs, and is not interchangeable.

 **Note:** Don't use `go get` / `go install`, instead you MUST download a tar binary release or create your own release using the release program.